 Most afterschool days are considered half days.
-Each school day the children will be picked up and transported via school bus and/or 7-D Licensed vans from their schools to the YMCA.
-SPS Pre-K usually are dismissed at 1:45pm, PHACS will be dismissed at 2:15pm.
-Early release days for SPS are at 11:30 for Pre-K and noon for K. All PHACS early release days are Wednesday at 1:45pm.
+Each school day the children will be picked up and transported via school bus and/or 7-D Licensed vans from their schools to the Y. SPS Pre-K are dismissed at 1:45pm, SPS K is released at 2:35 and PHACS is dismissed at 2:45pm.
+Early release days for SPS are at 12:00 for Pre-K and 1pm for K. All PHACS early release Wednesdays are at 1:45pm.